Lesser Armenia: Geography

 Lesser Armenia corresponded to the location of the Late Bronze Age Hayasa-Azzi confederation, which is thought by some scholars to be the source of the Armenian endonym hay and the original state of the Proto-Armenians.
 It has been suggested that the epithet "lesser" indicates that this territory was the older homeland of the Armenian people, while "greater" Armenia referred to a territory that was later settled.

 Lesser Armenia may have formed a part of the territories of the Orontid dynasty, which ruled Armenia first as satraps of the Achaemenid Empire and then as kings.
 However, there is no clear evidence to support this claim.
-Lesser Armenia emerged as a separate kingdom after the Treaty of Apamea in 188 BC, although the exact origin, size and history of this kingdom are murky.
-The capital of this kingdom was probably originally at Kamakh, but likely moved to Nicopolis after the end of the Mithridatic Wars.
-Lesser Armenia apparently experienced the high point of its territorial expansion during the Orontid period, possibly expanding its borders to the Black Sea.
-According to Strabo, it originally had its own royal dynasty.
-It passed under the control of the Kingdom of Pontus in the 1st century BC, during the reign of Mithridates VI Eupator, who built 75 fortresses there.
-After the Romans defeated Pontus in the Mithridatic Wars, Lesser Armenia became a client kingdom of Rome, who appointed various client kings to rule the kingdom.
-The last of these was Aristobulus of Chalcis of the Herodian dynasty.
-In 72 AD, Lesser Armenia was annexed by the Roman Empire and made a part of the larger province of Cappadocia.
+Lesser Armenia emerged as an independent kingdom after the Treaty of Apamea in 188 BC, although the exact origin, size and history of this kingdom are murky.
+The capital of this kingdom is not known, but it may have originally been located at Ani-Kamakh or Kamisa before moving to Nicopolis in the early Roman period.